Grand Hotel’s Labor Day Jazz Weekend – September 4 – 7, 2020

 - Full breakfast and dinner daily

 - Friday morning special presentation by Paul Anthony

 - Friday evening Theatre performance

-- Friday evening late night performances by Paul Keller
+- Friday evening late night performances

 - Saturday morning Q&A session hosted by Paul Anthony

 - Saturday afternoon Tea Garden performance

 - Sunday morning Q&A session hosted by Paul Anthony

 - Monday morning special presentation by Paul Anthony

 - All entertainment – including late night performances